csc413f16/p1a-ShaynCDH/README.md

-Name:
+Name:Shayn Hoy

-Compilation and Run Successful:
+Compilation and Run Successful:Wasn't able to run successfully due to INSTALL_FAILED_INSUFFICIENT_STORAG error that kept coming up and I wasn't able to figure out how to fix it but I will keep trying.

-Unit Test Run Successfully:
+Unit Test Run Successfully:Yes test passed

 # Project 1 - CSC 413 Spring 2016
 ###DUE Friday, September 23 by 5:00 PM